felangel/bloc/docs/coreconcepts.md

 ?> **Note**: All we need to do is extend `BlocObserver` and override the `onChange` method.

-In order to use the `SimpleBlocObserver`, we just need to tweak the `main` function like:
+In order to use the `SimpleBlocObserver`, we just need to tweak the `main` function:

 ```dart
 void main() {